sunnysideup/silverstripe-found-it-already/README.md

 # Infancy

 Found-it-Already is under active development.
-We have no idea if it is going to fly.
-Join us now to make it fly.
+There are lots of areas that we know need improvements.
+We do this in three ways:

+1. fix bugs
+2. simplify / standardise / shorten existing code
+3. add new features.

+This list also shows the priority of each of these work-streams.

 # installation